Sam writes from the land

 Three Stages

-Every wilderness quest moves through three distinct phases — a shape as old as initiation itself.
+Every wilderness quest moves through three distinct phases.
 Each stage has its own medicine, its own demands, and its own gifts.

 I